Start Your Adventure

-Restrooms, high-traffic areas, and hands-on exhibits are disinfected three times a day – morning, afternoon, and overnight.
+Restrooms, high-traffic areas, and hands-on exhibits are disinfected three times a day — morning, afternoon, and overnight.
 Custodians also survey the entire Museum throughout the day to respond immediately to needs in-between scheduled cleanings.
+The entire Museum undergoes a thorough cleaning every night.
 The Moody Family Children’s Museum undergoes additional stringent disinfection each night, including the cleaning of every small component within that space.
-The entire Museum undergoes a thorough cleaning every night.
 During operating hours, surfaces within the Café are cleaned and sanitized hourly with a more rigorous cleaning after-hours.
-Our custodial staff uses a highly effective combination of non-toxic, environmentally friendly products that are broad-spectrum virucides, bactericides, tuberculocides, fungicides and sanitizers all in one.
+Our custodial staff uses a highly effective combination of nontoxic, environmentally friendly products that are broad-spectrum virucides, bactericides, tuberculocides, fungicides and sanitizers all in one.

 To discourage the spread of germs, Museum personnel and visitors have always been encouraged to wash hands frequently.
 For the convenience and safety of visitors and staff, the Museum is also equipped with 19 hand sanitizer stations containing an alcohol-based formula that kills 99.99% of the most common germs that may cause illness.

 Navigate with ease.
 The Museum is committed to providing the highest quality visit for each and every guest to the extent that we are able to do so.
 Please check out a general overview of accessibility features.